 “Carmen, are you okay?”
 I hear Beth ask.

 I look at her quickly, hesitate, and then nod, “Yeah, fine.”

 Alyssa gives me a look, but she doesn’t say anything.

-As I take a deep breath and steady myself, trying to get back to a normal state-of-mind, Beth muses, “Maybe it’s something about the drive.
+Beth muses, “Maybe it’s something about this car.
 I had a strange dream, too.”
 She looks at me, frowning, “You were in it, actually.
-This spider kept trying to eat you, but then I rode in on a lion and it ate the spider and then the lion and I cut you free from the web.
+This spider kept trying to eat you, but then I rode in on a lion.
+It ate the spider and then the lion and I cut you free from the web.
 Once you were free, though, you stole the lion from me.”
 Her frown deepens, “I remember feeling like that was rude.”

 He shakes his head, “Well, it’s interesting, but I brought you here because of the river, not your mom’s cabin.”

-He considers me for a moment and then shakes his head, “It doesn’t matter.
+He shakes his head, “It doesn’t matter.
 Just come with me.”
-He points at Beth and Alyssa, but mostly at Beth, “Don’t either of you make a scene, either, I don’t want to deal with it.”
+He points at Beth and Alyssa, but mostly at Beth, “Don’t either of you make a scene, I don’t want to deal with it.”

 “Well, it’s not really a ‘we.’”
 He glances at Alyssa as he continues to talk to me, “You’re the only one that I need to come with me.”

 “You probably shouldn’t have warned me.”